 A gallery walk is a strategy where students explore multiple sources of information.
-For 2nd and 3rd grade classrooms, it is suggested that teachers use historical photographs for their gallery walk.
-Check out this video for help completing the gallery walk.
+For Kindergarten and 1st grade classrooms, it is suggested that teachers use historical photographs for their gallery walk.
+Check out this video or help completing the gallery walk.